enviodev/hyperfuel-json-api/README.md

-### Queries can be made by sending a json post request to the endpoint: `https://fuel.hypersync.xyz/query`
+## Queries can be made by sending a json post request to the endpoint: `https://fuel.hypersync.xyz/query`

 # hypersync-fuel-docs
-HyperSync is the high performance database that HyperIndex is built upon.
+HyperSync is [Envio's](https://envio.dev/) high performance database that HyperIndex is built upon.
 HyperIndex exposes a high level Graph-like developer experience that leans on the performance of HyperSync.
-The HyperSync api is lower level and gives users the ability to create more flexible and niche queries over all on-chain data.
+The HyperSync api is lower level and gives users the ability to create niche, flexible, and high speed queries over all on-chain data.

-Currently, HyperSync supports Fuel's beta-4 testnet.  beta-5 support is wrapping up shortly.
+Hypersync supports Fuel's beta-5 network.

-HyperSync offers both a json api (shown in demo on March 18th and below) and Rust client crate.
+HyperSync offers both a json api (shown in these docs) and Rust client crate.
 We can also support Python and Js packages if those are easier to integrate with your stack.

 # Query structure
 The query structure is shown in json because the examples will be of the json api.